-6. (1) Unless the Board of the Graduate Research School permits otherwise, candidates will be eligible for only one travel award during enrolment in a research higher degree programmes at this institution.
-However, candidates may apply for the award in up to three instalments as set out under sections 9 to 12 (Award Amounts) below.
+- Unless the Board of the Graduate Research School permits otherwise, candidates will be eligible for only one travel award during enrolment in a research higher degree programs at this institution.
+However, candidates may apply for the award in up to three instalments as detailed below.

-(2) A candidate who has received an award and who subsequently completes their degree programme is eligible to receive another award if they later enrol in a further research higher degree programme at UWA.
+- A candidate who has received an award and who subsequently completes their degree program is eligible to receive another award if they later enrol in a further research higher degree program at UWA.

-(3) Candidates who have received an award and who subsequently transfer to another UWA research higher degree programme at the same or a lower level will not be eligible for a second award.
+- Candidates who have received an award and who subsequently transfer to another UWA research higher degree program at the same or a lower level will not be eligible for a second award.

-7. (1) Although applications will normally be processed approximately three to six months prior to the intended date of departure, earlier applications may be considered.
+- Although applications will normally be processed 3-6 months prior to the intended date of departure, earlier applications may be considered.

-8. Candidates must consult the University's Travel Insurance Policy (http://www.safety.uwa.edu.au/policies/travel) and take additional insurance where any period of leave is not related to their degree programme.
+- Candidates must comply with the University's Travel Insurance Policy and take additional insurance where any period of leave is not related to their degree program.

-9. (1).
-For travel within Australia, awards a minimum of $500 and a maximum of $750, inclusive of fares and subsistence, per application.
+- For travel within Australia, a minimum of $500 and a maximum of $750, inclusive of fares and subsistence, can be awarded per application.

-(2).
-For externally enrolled candidates, for travel within the country in which they are recorded as studying, awards provide a minimum of $500 and a maximum of $750, inclusive of fares and subsistence, per application.
+- For externally enrolled candidates, for travel within the country in which they are recorded as studying, a minimum of $500 and a maximum of $750, inclusive of fares and subsistence, can be awarded per application.

-10. For overseas travel, awards provide up to a maximum of $1850, inclusive of fares and subsistence.
+- For overseas travel, a maximum of $1850, inclusive of fares and subsistence can be awarded.